MikeyBurkman/eggnog/README.md

 Singleton scoping is the default, and means that only one copy of the module exists for the entire application.
 More precisely, the init() function will only be called once per context.

 ##### Instance
 With instance scoping, the init() function will be run once for every module that depends upon it.
 Use this if you want a module to have state, but do not want it shared across the application.

+Notes:
+  - It is guaranteed that one, and only one, instance of the instance-scoped module will be assigned to each module that imports it.
+Calling imports.get(id) multiple times in the same module will always yield the same object.
-Do note that NodeJs will only "load" each file once.
+  - NodeJs will only "load" each file once.
 It is the init() function that will be called multiple times.

 In the below example, each module that imports this module will get its own counter.
 If the scope were singleton (or not provided), then all modules that import this one would share the same counter.
 ```js